-Check with your institution, data protection officer or authority, and institutional review board to determine local definitions of the terms (e.g. anonymous, pseudonymised, de-identified etc.)
+Check with your institution, data protection officer or authority, and institutional review board to determine local definitions of the terms (e.g., anonymous, pseudonymised, de-identified etc.)

 - 1. Check what the local (national) expectations are: a data subject will usually expect their data to be processed in compliance with local instruments. - 2.
-Check with the controller or data user what they claim the status of the data to be (anonymous, de-identified, pseudonymised, etc.).
-Nonetheless, as data identifiability can shift from jurisdiction to jurisdiction, and relative to the factual circumstances of its use, it is prudent not to rely on any representations made by third parties regarding the identifiability of their data.
+Check with the controller or data user what they claim the status of the data to be (anonymous, deidentified, pseudonymised, etc.).
+Nonetheless, as data identifiability can shift from jurisdiction to jurisdiction, and relative to the factual circumstances of its use, it is prudent not to rely on any representations made by third parties regarding the identifiability of their data. - 3.
+Carry out a re-identification risk assessment before - 3.1.Combining one or more datasets - 3.2.
+Sharing or publishing data, or publishing research findings quoting examples of the data.